Nikhil2800/AirFly_Project/README.md

 Project Name: Airfly

 Project Description:
-I built this AirFly Project by using HTML5, CSS3 AND Bootstrap.
+I built this AirFly Project by using HTML5, CSS3 & Bootstrap.
 I also made this project fully responsive by utilizing Bootstrap Grid's Row and Column Systems.

 Technologies Used: